 Permanent Spousal Support orders can be modified.
-Call now to speak with an experienced Divorce Lawyer to see if your spousal support order can be modified.
-858-345-1720
+Call now to speak with an experienced Carlsbad spousal support attorney from our team.

 What is the amount of spousal support based on?

-In making an order the family court will consider several factors including the earning abilities of each party, the amount of assets and debts each party is assigned upon the divorce, the age, health and education level of each party.
-Most importantly the court will consider the need of the party requesting spousal support and the ability of the supporting spouse to pay it.
+In making an order, the family court will consider several factors, including the earning abilities of each party, the amount of assets and debts each party is assigned upon the divorce, as well as the age, health and education level of each party.
+Most importantly, the court will consider the need of the party requesting spousal support and the ability of the supporting spouse to pay it.